-Need something entertain your kids when they’re not at summer camp?
+Need something entertain your kids when they’re not at school?
 These 8 easy, at-home maker activities will keep hands busy and minds sharp.

 By the Editors of ActivityHero

-What’s the hot new trend for beating kids’ “brain drain” this summer?
+What’s the solution for beating kids’ “brain drain” while on extended school closures?
 Maker activities!
 According to the education website Edutopia, “A Maker is an individual who communicates, collaborates, tinkers, fixes, breaks, rebuilds, and constructs projects for the world around him or her.”
 (It’s easy to see why the Maker philosophy has become so popular!)

 Luckily, ActivityHero has a close relationship with hundreds of summer camp counselors and activity providers who know a thing or two about maker activities and where to find them.
 Here are a few of our editors’ favorites – and a handful of helpful websites where you can find enough ideas to last all year long.

 Here’s a quick and easy project from Come Together Kids.
 All you need is a few supplies you likely have around the house … and a few kids who love bubbles.
 Gather up an old washcloth, a plastic water bottle, a large rubber band, and some bubble solution.
 The instructions to assemble the bubble snake maker are on the Come Together Kids site, along with two recipes for homemade bubbles, which will come in handy on days when you run out of the store-bought stuff.